 Wildlife in the area abounds.
 Bighorn sheep navigate mountainous terrain, while elk, deer and pronghorn gather in forests and prairies.
 Bald eagles, hawks, osprey, peregrine falcon, and hundreds of other bird species can be found in the forest, especially along streams, lakes and rivers.

-Nearby Jewel Cave is currently the second longest cave in the world at 159.29 miles.
-It features sparkling calcite crystals and other rare formations, as well as some of the largest concentrations of passageways in the world.
+Possible day trips include Custer State Park with its many buffalo and other wildlife, Crazy Horse Monument and Wind Cave National Park as well as Jewel Cave which is the second longest cave in the world at 159.29 miles.
+It features sparkling calcite crystals and other rare formations, as well as some of the largest concentrations of passageways in the world

 Charges & Cancellations